ulyngs/oxforddown/README.md

 ![](screenshots/compiled.png)

 ### Gitbook output
-- in the terminal (not the R console!) tab, type 'make gitbook'
+- in the terminal tab (not the R console!), type 'make gitbook'
 - the set of HTML files for the gitbook are stored in the **docs/** folder, and the front page (docs/index.html) is opened in a browser

 ![](screenshots/build_gitbook.png)